scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 |

 Another filter inspired by human hearing is the gammatone filter bank.
-The gammatone filterbank shape looks similar to the mel filter bank, expect the peaks are smoother than the triangular shape of the mel filters. gammatone filters are conceived to be a good approximation to the human auditory filters and are used as a front-end simulation of the cochlea.
+The gammatone filter bank shape looks similar to the mel filter bank, expect the peaks are smoother than the triangular shape of the mel filters. gammatone filters are conceived to be a good approximation to the human auditory filters and are used as a front-end simulation of the cochlea.
 Since a human ear is the perfect receiver and distinguisher